Secrets management

 Loading secrets from HashiCorp Vault using TLS certificate auth

-To enable TLS certificate auth on a Linux or Unix environment, specify the ca_cert, client_cert and client_key attributes which are used to fetch a Vault access token.
+To enable TLS certificate auth on a Linux or Unix environment, specify the client_cert and client_key attributes which are used to fetch a Vault access token.
 You may optionally specify cert_name to explicitly identify the cert being used for authentication.
+Also, you may optionally specify ca_cert to provide a custom CA certificate.

 To load secrets from HashiCorp Vault using HTTPS, set the environment variable MAVERICS_SECRET_PROVIDER in the file /etc/maverics/maverics.env, using the following pattern: